-Financial Covenant Required Ratio Ratio of total debt to EBITDAX Not greater than 4.0 to 1.0 Ratio of current assets to liabilities, as defined in the credit agreement Not less than 1.0 to 1.0
+Ratio of total net debt to EBITDAX, as defined in the credit agreement

+Ratio of current assets to liabilities, as defined in the credit agreement

 The covenant prohibiting additional indebtedness allows for the issuance of unsecured debt of up to \$400.0 million in the form of senior unsecured notes and, in connection with any such issuance, the reduction of the borrowing base by 25% of the stated principal amount of each such issuance.
 A borrowing base reduction in connection with such issuance may require a portion of the outstanding principal of the loan to be repaid.